-A traditional pub with a friendly, local vibe to it, The Tan Hill Inn dates way back to the 17th century – meaning not only does it come with a world record, but a whole lot of history, too.
+A traditional pub with a friendly, local vibe to it, The Tan Hill Inn, known as Britain’s highest pub, dates way back to the 17th century – meaning not only does it come with a world record, but a whole lot of history, too.

-Today, the pub stands alone – almost 11 miles away from the nearest from the nearest town, Kirkby Stephen – making it the perfect discovery for those travelling the Pennine Way.
+Today, Britain’s highest pub stands alone – almost 11 miles away from the nearest from the nearest town, Kirkby Stephen – making it the perfect discovery for those travelling the Pennine Way.

 Just like any other pub, The Tan Hill Inn has changed hands multiple times over the years, most recently in 2018 when current owners Andrew Hields and Mike Kenney took over the historic pub, with a big vision for providing both locals and tourists with a bigger and better experience.